 Whether you're making your first foray into the world of art appreciation or a connoisseur scouting for unique yet affordable pieces, buying art can be an intimidating process.
 The first step would be to figure out your taste and budget.
 Then, you'll have to source for pieces that complement your interiors.
+And with galleries going online now, it's easier than ever to take your time and browse for artwork online.
+Now that we're spending more time at home, why not infuse more character into your space with new pieces of art?

 We get it, those new to art collecting probably wouldn't want to splurge on their first few pieces.

-But if you want to transcend out of your IKEA rut but can't afford an original Monet or Basquiat, we've got you settled.
-We've rounded up the best studios and galleries that house bold works and aesthetically-pleasing pieces all year round – and they don't cost you a whole month's pay.
+If you want to transcend from your IKEA rut but can't afford an original Monet or Basquiat, we've got you sorted.
+We've rounded up the best studios and galleries that house bold works and aesthetically pleasing pieces all year round – and they don't cost you a whole month's pay.
 Here's where you can buy art – both online and offline – in the city.